UncleSocks/CyberResponders/README.md

 To select an option, either enter the number or the actual value.
 So to respond to an incident, enter **1** or **Respond** to the prompt.
 Likewise, to view the full list of available Windows commands, enter **2** or **Commands**, and **3** or **Exit** to quit the game.

 ## Responding to Incidents: Selecting A Case
 To start the game, select the **Respond** option.
-It will then diplay the available cases At the time of writing, the game only has two cases, but I am working hard to add more cases in the future.
+It will then diplay the available cases.
+At the time of writing, the game only has two cases, but I am working hard to add more cases in the future.

 Simply enter the case ID to respomd to the selected incident.
 Follow and complete the response playbook by entering the correct Windows CMD command.
 Players are given five chances to do so before the game is over.